 There are a few ways to release the skis, which can be combined with the subtle ankle movements above:

-The extension release is the most frequently seen in recreational skiing while the others are typical for expert and high performance skiing and racing.
+The extension is most frequently seen in recreational skiing while the others are typical for expert and high-performance skiing and racing.

 Another way to look at this is how the muscles are being used: